 My name is George Velonias.
 I am a junior majoring in economics.
 I have several upcoming economic consulting internships and am trying to prepare for the case study portion of the interviews.
 I am wondering if anyone has advice on economic consulting cases.
 Firms I am currently interviewing with include Compass Lexecon, Brattle Group, and NERA.

 I am a senior double majoring in anthropology and music, with a minor in classical studies.
-Since I am graduating in about five months (May 2016), and have little to no clue about how to proceed forward, I would absolutely love any advice, knowledge, past experiences, stories, general information or tidbits of brainstorming guidance.
+Since I am graduating in May 2016, and have little to no clue about how to proceed forward, I would absolutely love any advice, knowledge, past experiences, stories, general information or tidbits of brainstorming guidance.
 Seriously.
 Any and everything is more than welcome!

 Besides my studies, I am also passionate about community service and non-profit work.
-I have been a Coordinator for the Waltham Group since freshman year, and have spent the past six summers working with underprivileged youth.
-I’ve also sort of ran the gamut in terms of summer work, from a camp counselor in Cambridge, MA, to a volunteer in Bangalore, India, to working on an Archaeological dig in Kabri, Israel.
+I have been a coordinator for the Waltham Group since freshman year, and have spent the past six summers working with underprivileged youth.
+I’ve also run the gamut in terms of summer work, from a camp counselor in Cambridge, MA, to a volunteer in Bangalore, India, to working on an archaeological dig in Kabri, Israel.
 Since I have been somewhat around the world, I am not too picky in terms of location either.